 The Gap Between Now and Your Success

-Success occurs when you intentionally act on your plan.
 Although you’re busy, carve out the time to define your strategic growth plan for the next 12 months.
-This article is for growth minded entrepreneurs who are tired of doing things the way they always have.
+This article is for growth minded accounting professionals who are tired of doing things the way they always have.

-If you are feeling overwhelmed, I have a secret that will relieve the pressure.
+If you are feeling overwhelmed, I have a secret which relieves the pressure.
 Success is counter-intuitive.
 It’s not about doing more.
 It’s about doing less.Success is counter-intuitive.
 It’s not about doing more.
 It’s about doing less. #smallbusinesssuccess Click To Tweet

 That’s why you want to define the gap between where you are now and where you want to be by this time next year.